Last modified: September 13, 2025

 Trunk-Based Development

-This approach relies on continuous integration, comprehensive automated tests, and fast feedback loops to ensure the trunk is always releasable.
+This approach depends on continuous integration, strong automated tests, and fast feedback loops so trunk stays releasable.

 Main Branch (Trunk)